mstksg/inCode/copy/entries/fixvec-2.md

 ```

 The type of `vecLength :: Vec n a -> Sing n` says that it is possible, from the
-structure of the vector given, to get a witness to its length.
-And, because
+structure of the vector given alone, to get a witness to its length.
+And,
-the structure of the vector and the structure of the length type are so
+because the structure of the vector and the structure of the length type are so
 similar, this is possible!
 (Note that this is not possible for our
 non-structural "wrapped" `Vec`, without some unsafe operations)